 The Project is located on the surface land of the Community of San Juan de Cañaris.
 Baseline studies, investigations and field work were carried out in 2021 by Yaku Consultants for the development of the semi-detailed Environmental Impact Assessment (EIAsd 2021).
 Earlier studies supported the development of the 2012 EIAsd prepared by AMEC and approved by Directorial Resolution No. 177-2012-MEM/AAM in May 2012.
 In addition, AMEC conducted baseline studies for a detailed EIA from 2007 to 2014.
 This detailed EIA was considered to be approximately 80% complete but will now need more work to be completed.
-Plan are underway to meet with SENACE and get this work started.
+The Company has met with SENACE regarding advancing this work and plans to proceed once Feasibility is underway.